Coleus: Taxonomy

 The genus Coleus was first described by João de Loureiro in 1790.
 Using morphological characters as a guide, it was distinguished from Plectranthus (first described by Charles L'Héritier in 1788) by having its four stamens fused together rather than free to the base.
 In 1962, J.K.
 Morton noted that fused stamens were more widespread than previously thought, and accordingly merged Coleus into Plectranthus, while maintaining Solenostemon and some other genera as distinct.
 Most sources followed Morton in submerging Coleus; some kept Solenostemon distinct, although others submerged it into Plectranthus along with Coleus.

 A preliminary study of the tribe Ocimeae in 2004 showed that the subtribe Plectranthinae was monophyletic, with two main clades: one containing the type species of Coleus and including Solenostemon, the other containing the type species of Plectranthus along with some other genera, so that Plectranthus when broadly defined was not monophyletic.
 A more detailed study in 2018 reached similar conclusions, and suggested that Coleus (including Solenostemon) should be recognized again, Plectranthus more narrowly defined, and a new genus, Equilabium erected for a clade of former Plectranthus species mainly from tropical Africa.
 The many new binomial combinations needed to implement this approach were provided in 2019.

 Phylogeny

 Paton et al. in 2019 published a summary cladogram for the subtribe Plectranthinae, based on a study in 2018.

 In the version below, the three genera accepted by Paton et al. that formed part of Plectranthus s.l. are highlighted.

 Species

 Paton et al. (2019) listed 294 species of Coleus, many transferred from Plectranthus.
-As of April 2024, Plants of the World Online listed 301.
+As of April 2024, Plants of the World Online lists 302.
 Species include: